slevithan/oniguruma-to-es/README.md

 # Oniguruma-To-ES

-This is an *in-development* **[Oniguruma](https://github.com/kkos/oniguruma) to JavaScript RegExp transpiler** that runs in any JavaScript environment.
+This is an **[Oniguruma](https://github.com/kkos/oniguruma) to JavaScript RegExp transpiler** that runs in any JavaScript environment.
 It gives you the ability to:

 - Use most of Oniguruma's extended regex syntax and behavior in JavaScript.
 - Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).